KodeWorker/Python-Design-Patterns/readme.md

             --- [Decorator] ------- [Vertical SB]
                                 |
                                 --- [Horizontal SB]

+- Sometimes, subclassing is not the best solution
 - Decorator design pattern is not Python decorator/function wrapper !!!
 (OOB design pattern vs function decorator)

 ## The Adapter Pattern